michele-dedonno/MDD-scripts/README.md

 Please note that these scripts are just helpers I use in my activities and might be (partially) useful for conscious users.
 I do not consider them a final product ready out-of-the-box, thus, errors and bugs might be present.
 Please use these scripts at your own risk and only in a testing environment or with explicit authorization from the owner of your targets.

-Proposed updates/fixes/improvements are always welcome.
+Any suggestion for updates/fixes/improvements is always welcome.

 # License
 These scripts are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.